Aveek-Saha/TwitterFakeNet/README.md

 An exploration of Twitter's Verified users and the news articles they tweet.
 Specifically looking into how likely is it that an article shared by the user is fake.

 ## How to run

+This repository is meant to be cloned inside `FakeNewsNet/code`.

+Purpose of each notebook-
+* **user_data -** Collect all the user tweets, retweets, descriptions collected from FakeNewsNet and count the number of fake and real news articles
+* **extract_features -** Create the features for all 300k+ verified users
+* **user_analysis -** Some basic analysis on the verified accounts
+* **GNN -** Use different Graph Neural Networks to classify fake and real users
+* **node2vec -** Use node2vec combined with different ML models to classify fake and real users

 1. Get FakeNewsNet
 2. Clone this repository in the `FakeNewsNet/code` folder
 3. For a new list of verified users run the `twecoll` tool, copy the `verified.dat` file to the datasets folder